 - Corporate Volunteer Days: When you organize a corporate volunteer day, you’re arranging for all of your employees to participate in a nonprofit’s cause for the day.
 Whether you’re building a new playground or tutoring school kids, your employees will find fulfillment in lending a helping hand on these designated days.

 If giving back is something that your organization values, providing opportunities for employees to do the same communicates to them that your organization is consistent and has a genuine desire to do good.
 As you look for ways to help your employees make a difference in your community, you’ll likely notice an increase in dedication to your organization.

 13. Show appreciation for the little things.

-When it comes to recognizing your employees or communicating how appreciated they are, remember to thank them for the little things.
+When it comes to recognizing your employees or communicating your appreciation for them, remember to thank them for the little things.
 An employee might clean the coffee pot, water the office plants, or take notes in a meeting without being asked.
 Be sure to tell them “thank you.”
-Those two words can go a long way in making your employee feel like they belong at your organization.
+Those two words can go a long way in making your employees feel like they belong at your organization.

 14. Change up the routine.

 Sometimes the best thing you can do for your employees is to shake things up.
 A change in routine can be a lot of fun, relieve stress, and reset your team to be more productive.
 Try out one of these ideas:

 - Surprising your employees with catered breakfast or lunch

 - Bringing in therapy dogs for employees to interact with for an afternoon

 - Hosting meetings in different locations, like outside of your office building